pivot-access-ltd/bma-offline-docs/src/how-to-secure-maas-5196.md

 <a href="#heading--maas-log-file-subsection"><h3 id="heading--maas-log-file-subsection">MAAS log files</h3></a>

+[tabs]
-[tab version="deb-2.9#ui,deb-2.9#cli,deb-3.0#ui,deb-3.0#cli,deb-3.1#cli,deb-3.1#ui," view=""]
+[tab version="snap-3.2,snap-3.1,snap-3.0,snap-2.9" view="UI,CLI"]
 Presently, your primary use of MAAS log files to improve security is to periodically check log files for login failures.
-You can check for this activity in the `regiond.log` file, found at `/var/log/maas/regiond.log`.
+You can check for this activity in the `regiond.log` file, found at `/var/snap/maas/common/log/regiond.log`.
 For reference, a valid login request looks like this entry:
 [/tab]

-[tab version="snap-2.9#ui,snap-2.9#cli,snap-3.0#ui,snap-3.0#cli,snap-3.1#ui,snap-3.1" view=""]
+[tab version="deb-3.2,deb-3.1,deb-3.0,deb-2.9" view="UI,CLI"]
 Presently, your primary use of MAAS log files to improve security is to periodically check log files for login failures.
-You can check for this activity in the `regiond.log` file, found at `/var/snap/maas/common/log/regiond.log`.
+You can check for this activity in the `regiond.log` file, found at `/var/log/maas/regiond.log`.
 For reference, a valid login request looks like this entry:
 [/tab]
+[/tabs]

     2020-03-31 21:17:56 regiond: [info] 10.132.172.1 GET /MAAS/accounts/login/ HTTP/1.1
     --> 200 OK (referrer: http://10.132.172.231:5240/MAAS/r/; agent: Mozilla/5.0 (X11;